tomzjwang/tomzjwang/README.md

 Detail-oriented Data Analyst with 2+ years of experience working with high-volume datasets, data validation, and KPI reporting.

 I have hands-on experience in:
-- Building interactive Power BI dashboards using DAX
+- Building interactive Power BI dashboards
 - Cleaning and transforming datasets using Excel and R
 - Writing SQL queries for structured analysis
 - Implementing validation checks to ensure data accuracy